Ishimweric/university_db/readme.md

 SOURCE /path/to/your/mysql-student-enrollment/queries.sql;

 Feel free to modify the WHERE clauses in queries.sql to test with different student emails or course codes.

+## ** BTW this is not a real university database it's a part of an assignment from my bootcamp, PLease use it for educational purposes **